DircePineda/DircePineda/README.md

 ## Background

-Biomedical researcher with experience in molecular biology, cancer research, clinical research, and biomedical technologies.
+Experience in biochemistry and molecular biology, cancer research, clinical trials, and biomedical technologies.
 Currently applying computational methods, machine learning, and data analysis to biomedical research and precision health.